statgen/pheweb/README.md

 There are four ways to make a `pheno-list.json`:

-1. If you have a csv (or tsv, optionally gzipped) with a header that has EXACTLY the right column names, just import it by running `pheweb phenolist import-phenolist "/path/to/my/pheno-list.csv"`.
+1. If you have a csv (or tsv, optionally gzipped) with a header that has exactly the right column names, just import it by running `pheweb phenolist import-phenolist "/path/to/my/pheno-list.csv"`.

    If you have multiple association files for each phenotype, you may put them all into a single column with `|` between them.
 For example, your file `pheno-list.csv` might look like this:

    ```
    phenocode,assoc_files
-   eats-kimchi,/home/watman/eats-kimchi.autosomal.epacts.gz|/home/watman/eats-kimchi.X.epacts.gz
-   ear-length,/home/watman/ear-length.all.epacts.gz
+   a1c,/home/peter/data/a1c.autosomal.gz|/home/peter/data/a1c.X.gz
+   ear-length,/home/peter/data/ear-length.gz
    ```

-2. If you have one association file per phenotype, you can use a shell-glob and a regex to get assoc-files and phenocodes for them.
+2. If you have one association file per phenotype, you can use a shell-glob to get assoc-files.
 Suppose that your assocation files are at paths like:

-   - `/home/watman/eats-kimchi.epacts.gz`
+   - `/home/peter/data/a1c.autosomal.gz`
-   - `/home/watman/ear-length.epacts.gz`
+   - `/home/peter/data/ear-length.gz`

-   Then you could run `pheweb phenolist glob-files "/home/watman/*.epacts.gz"` to get `assoc-files`.
+   Then you could run `pheweb phenolist glob-files "/home/peter/data/*.gz"` to get `assoc-files`.

    To get `phenocodes`, you can use a regex that captures the phenocode from the file path.
-In most cases (including this one), just use:
+This command will take the text after the last `/` and before the next `.`:

    ```
    pheweb phenolist extract-phenocode-from-filepath --simple
    ```

+   If that doesn't work, see `pheweb phenolist extract-phenocode-from-filepath -h`.

 3. If you have multiple association files for some phenotypes, you can follow the directions in 2 and then run `pheweb phenolist unique-phenocode`.

    For example, if your association files are at:

-   - `/home/watman/autosomal/eats-kimchi.epacts.gz`
+   - `/home/peter/data/ear-length.gz`
-   - `/home/watman/X/eats-kimchi.epacts.gz`
+   - `/home/peter/data/a1c.autosomal.gz`
-   - `/home/watman/all/ear-length.epacts.gz`
+   - `/home/peter/data/a1c.X.gz`

    then you can run:

    ```
-   pheweb phenolist glob-files "/home/watman/*/*.epacts.gz"
+   pheweb phenolist glob-files "/home/peter/data/*.gz"
    pheweb phenolist extract-phenocode-from-filepath --simple
    pheweb phenolist unique-phenocode
    ```

 4. If you want to do more advanced things, like merging in more information from another file, email <pjvh@umich.edu> and I'll write documentation for `pheweb phenolist`.

-   No matter what you do, please run `pheweb phenolist verify` when you are done to check that it worked correctly.
-At any point, you may run `pheweb phenolist view` or `pheweb phenolist print-as-csv` to view the current file.

-5. (optional) PheWeb has the ability to display "correlated phenotype" information generated previously by [another tool](https://github.com/statgen/pheweb-rg-pipeline).
-To use this feature, set `show_correlations = True` in your configuration file, and place the output of the rg pipeline as `pheno-correlations.txt` in the same folder as `pheno-list.json`.

 ### 5. Load your association files